NGSolve/ngsPETSc/docs/src/PETScPC/stokes.py.rst

    * - Augmented Two Level Additive Schwarz
      - 100 (1.06e-03)

+Our first attempt at using a `HYPRE` preconditioner for the Laplacian block did not converge.
 This is because the top left block of the saddle point problem now contains the augmentation term, which has a very large kernel.
 It is well known that algebraic multi-grid methods do not work well with indefinite problems, and this is what we are observing here.
 We begin by constructing the augmented Lagrangian formulation in more numerical linear algebra terms, i.e.